 After that, we ended up getting a dog from someone giving away puppies and that dog was my best friend for the next 10 years.
 Charlie opened up my life even more to the rescue world.
 I noticed that when people would come pet him on walks they would always ask "where did you get him?" and to this day, I notice that's usually a beginning question in more dog to people intros on the street when meeting a cute little pupperoni.
 Now, this was literally 19 years ago and things were a lot different then.
 When people asked where you got your dog from the usual answer was "Oh gosh, this wonderful breeder in Wisconsin" or "This breeder in Iowa who has the best dogs".
 We didn't rescue our dog by any means, we just stumbled upon him and someone who didn't understand the concept of spay and neuter.
 But, I noticed the looks I got when I said he was a mix, like all of a sudden he wasn't as cool as their designer pooch.

-From 8th grade to post college, I spent a lot of my time looking up information about rescues and visiting centers to get my daily dog fix, while I just kept thinking "I could do this better."
+From 8th grade to my post-college days, I spent a lot of my time looking up information about rescues and visiting centers to get my daily dog fix, while I just kept thinking "I could do this... differently."
 I never started a rescue to one up anyone and I never thought I knew anything more, I just had a vision that I could no longer push out of my daily thoughts and I started to make it happen when I had the platform to do so.
 I remember being in West Palm Beach at a Cardinals minor league game and I was talking to some other wives and girlfriends when one of them mentioned their rescued pit/boxer mix.
 I just remember thinking how amazing that was because her boyfriend was a high draft pick and if he made it to the majors that would be a huge thing for the world to see: a high caliber athlete with a pit bull as their family dog.
 Then I started thinking how much things could change if more athletes started advocating for these misrepresented dogs.
 Athletes have a way of connecting with the public and they are staples in peoples lives, and pit bulls had always captivated me.

 I was on Facebook one day in the off season, just torturing myself by looking at a page dedicated to begging for help for local dogs at the city animal control, Chicago Animal Care and Control.
 I saw this tan little pittie posted with a "deadline".
 She was looking straight into the camera and her eyes just popped because it looked like she had eyeliner on.
 I decided to foster her, commented on her post offering to help and the next thing I knew my inbox was being flooded by strangers telling me if I was interested to contact so-and-so otherwise she would be killed.
 I knew nothing about this dog and never met her.
 Her post said she was good with dogs, cats and kids so I figured she had to be a good dog.
 Fast forward a week and this dog shows up at our house with a kennel and some lady I have never met before and we get a brief introduction to fostering and that was it.
 I remember being pretty scared of what I just committed to, completely overwhelmed, not sure what I got into, but then I looked at this tiny little dog and I realized she was scared, and overwhelmed, and probably confused, too.
 I stopped thinking about what I was feeling and I just thought to myself "this is about her now."